MeershoekHans/mushroom-classification/README.md

 1. **OneHotEncoder** for preprocessing categorical features
 2. **RandomForestClassifier** for classification

-The model is optimized using GridSearchCV with a focus on maximizing recall (to minimize false negatives, which is critical for mushroom classification).
+The model's performance was optimized through GridSearchCV, with a primary objective of maximizing recall.
+This is crucial for mushroom classification, as minimizing false negatives (i.e., misclassifying poisonous mushrooms) is paramount.
+A key strategy employed was the use of `class_weight` within the hyperparameter grid to address potential class imbalance.
+This approach resulted in the model achieving 100% accuracy.

 ## Results